oasis-tcs/ubl/README.md

 ## Producing results

+If you are working from the GitHub web interface, every time you commit a change you will trigger a `git push`.
+If you are working from the command line you can do multiple commits before you push them to the repository.

-Every `git push` to the repository triggers the GitHub Action execution of [`build-github.sh`](build-github.sh) to invoke whichever set of results is needed.
+Every `git push` to the repository triggers the GitHub Action execution of the build process on the files found in the repository after the push.
 The action takes about 25 minutes of processing on GitHub to create all of the artefacts.
 The resulting ZIP is about 160Mb and when unzipped provides the two archive and distribution ZIP files with the results.

+The results that are to be made public are posted as-is to Kavi.
+Please do not make reference to the GitHub artefacts in committee mail list posts as those artefacts evaporate after 90 days.

-Editors post these results as-is to Kavi.
-OASIS TC Administration posts the distribution package to the https://docs.oasis-open.org/ubl OASIS web site.
+When needed, OASIS TC Administration posts the distribution package from Kavi to the https://docs.oasis-open.org/ubl OASIS web site.

 ## Results

-The build result (after about 30 minutes on GitHub) in the target directory:
+The build result (after about 30 minutes on the [GitHub Actions tab](https://github.com/oasis-tcs/ubl/actions)) in the target directory:
+- `UBL-package-github-{timestamp}.zip` - download package

+The embedded ZIP files found in the download package:
-- `UBL-2.x-{stage}-{timestamp}/` - distribution artefacts
+- `UBL-2.x-{stage}-{timestamp}.zip` - distribution artefacts
-- `UBL-2.x-{stage}-{timestamp}/archive-only/` - archive artefacts
+- `UBL-2.x-{stage}-{timestamp}-archive-only.zip` - archive artefacts

-Note that in the archive directory are the files:
+Note that in the archive ZIP are the files:
 - `build.console.{timestamp}.txt` - console log of the execution of the Ant build script
 - `build.exitcode.{timestamp}.txt` - exit code from the execution of the Ant build script

 ## Housekeeping

-The return ZIP file is doubly-zipped, once on the web site to reduce storage costs, and once by GitHub to return the two ZIP artefacts from the server.
-When finished and the file is not for public access, please delete the download artefact off of GitHub to reduce storage costs.
+After having downloaded your results, please delete your entire workflow run listed in the [Actions tab](https://github.com/oasis-tcs/ubl/actions) after you are done.
+This will save space and will promote the public access of the Kavi repository rather than intermediate issues.

 ### To do: